Logo

 John Barrasso has voted to prohibit federal funding for abortion.

-John Barrasso voted with 40 Republicans and 5 Democrats to stop the bill.
+John Barrasso voted with 40 Republicans and five Democrats to stop the bill.

 John Barrasso voted against the Affordable Care Act in December 2009, and against the Health Care and Education Reconciliation Act of 2010.

-John Barrasso was part of the group of 13 senators drafting the Senate version of the American Health Care Act of 2017, an Obamacare repeal bill that failed to pass.
+John Barrasso was part of a group of 13 senators that drafted the Senate version of the American Health Care Act of 2017, an Obamacare repeal bill that failed to pass.

 John Barrasso was a leading opponent of President Barack Obama's climate change policies.